Ruling keeps Arizona voting access measure on the ballot – KION546

 PHOENIX (AP) — A judge ruled Thursday that an Arizona initiative expanding voting access and rolling back a host of restrictions enacted by the Republican-controlled Arizona Legislature and GOP Gov. Doug Ducey will be on the November ballot, barring a successful appeal to the state Supreme Court.

-But backers of the Free and Fair Elections measure barely squeaked by after opponents succeeded in disqualifying more than 96,000 qualifying signatures..
+But backers of the Free and Fair Elections measure barely squeaked by after opponents succeeded in disqualifying more than 96,000 signatures.
 That left the initiative with just 2,281 more than the required 237,645 signatures needed to make the ballot.

-The ruling from Judge Joseph Mikitish came after three weeks of furious court action as backers of the election measure and two other initiatives tried to fend off challenges that the Legislature and Ducey have made far easier to win.
+The ruling from Maricopa County Superior Court judge Joseph Mikitish came after three weeks of furious court action as backers of the election measure and two other initiatives tried to fend off challenges that the Legislature and Ducey have made far easier to win.

 The Arizona Supreme Court issued rulings in all three measures Wednesday night that kept two of them on the ballot.
 If approved by the voters, they will require greater transparency for political spending and boost the amount of assets shielded from creditors.